Interview Skills Course

 Interview Skills Course – Practise and Feedback

-It is a good idea for you to run practise interviews in interview rooms and then film each interview so you can provide feedback after the interview as finished.
+It is a good idea for you to run practise interviews in interview rooms.
+We can film each interview so that you can provide feedback after the interview as finished.

-You will find that each learner will benefit from carrying out at least two practise interviews.
-The greatest learning on the course will happen during the feedback session after the first practise interview.
+We find each learner will benefit from carrying out at least two practise interviews.
+The greatest learning of the course will happen during the feedback session after the first practise interview.

 Find out what behavioural interviewing is and how the questioning process works.

 Behavioural Interviewing Training